 Overview of Campus Pack (used for wikis, blogs, journals, and podcasts)

-Campus Pack is a 3rd-party product that is used with D2L for creating wikis, blogs, journals and podcasts.
+Campus Pack - Learning Objects is a 3rd-party product that is used with D2L for creating wikis, blogs, journals and podcasts.
 There are two basic steps to adding a wiki, blog, journal, or podcast to a D2L course site:

 Step 2.
 Create the wiki, blog, journal or podcast space that students will work in.